 Do you suffer from cracked, chipped, misaligned or discolored teeth?
 If the answer is yes to any of these concerns, then porcelain veneers may be the perfect solution.

 Crafted from tooth-colored porcelain, dental veneers are thin shells designed to cover the front side of your tooth.
 A popular cosmetic dentistry solution, veneers provide the renewed confidence that comes with a brand new smile.

 When considering dental treatment, it’s important to weigh the benefits as well as the drawbacks for each option.
 We’ve put together this list of pros and cons regarding dental porcelain veneers to help you determine if they are the right solution for your smile.

 1. They Improve the Appearance of Your Smile

-As we mentioned above, veneers are a great option for anyone with discolored, broken, misshapen or misaligned teeth.
-The porcelain covering hides these cosmetic issues, resulting in a picture-perfect, natural appearance for your smile.
+As mentioned above, veneers are a great option for anyone with discolored, broken, misshapen or misaligned teeth.
+The shell of porcelain hides these cosmetic issues, resulting in a picture-perfect, yet natural appearance for your smile.